 If you use the Transcoder feature, Wowza Streaming Engine media server software supports the following 64-bit operating systems:

 Note: Linux versions must compile with the GNU C library (glibc) version 2.17 or greater.
 Other Linux distributions that meet this requirement may work, but haven't been tested.

 Install the Wowza Streaming Engine on a clean operating system.
 If you want to update your earlier version of Wowza Streaming Engine to Wowza Streaming Engine 4.8.5, see Update your Wowza Streaming Engine installation for instructions.

 Wowza Streaming Engine 4.8.5 is built on Java 9 (OpenJDK Java SE JRE 9.0.4) and supports Java versions 9 - 12.
 Earlier versions of Java aren't supported.

 Notes: Previous versions of Wowza Streaming Engine media server software were built on Java 8.
 If you're updating an earlier installation of Wowza Streaming Engine to version 4.7.8 or later, you must install OpenJDK Java SE JRE 9.0.4 before running the Wowza Streaming Engine updater.
 For your convenience, we've provided the OpenJDK Java SE JRE 9.0.4 files as a zip on the Downloads tab of your Wowza account.
 For more information, see Manually install and troubleshoot Java on Wowza Streaming Engine.

 You can use Wowza Streaming Engine Manager with the latest versions of most modern web browsers that support HTML5 and Cascading Style Sheets level 3 (CSS 3).
 We recommend that you use the latest version of the Chrome browser for best results.

-Here are a few direct links to help you get started using the Wowza Streaming Engine software:
+Here are a few links to help you find information on specific areas of Wowza Streaming Engine: